CartoDB/documentation/app/content/analytics-toolbox-bigquery/overview/getting-access.md

 #### Setup

 This step will be required only before the first installation.
-Activate the cloud shell in the target project and make sure the environment variables from the preparation above are set.
+Activate the Cloud Shell in the target project and make sure the environment variables from the preparation above are set.

 Before starting the process make sure the target GCP project exists and is the correct one: